spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/5-backup-restore.md

 # Overview

-Spectro Cloud provides a convenient backup option to backup the Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
+Palette provides a convenient backup option to backup the Kubernetes cluster state into object storage and restores it at a later point in time if required to the same or a different cluster.
 Besides backing up Kubernetes native objects like Pods, DaemonSets, Services, etc., persistent volumes can also be snapshotted and maintained as part of the backup.
-Internally, Spectro Cloud leverages an open-source tool called Velero to provide these capabilities.
+Internally, Palette leverages an open-source tool called Velero to provide these capabilities.
 In addition, multiple backups of a cluster can be maintained simultaneously.

 ### Prerequisites

-The AWS S3 permissions listed in the next section need to be configured in the AWS account to provision Backup through Spectro Cloud.
+The AWS S3 permissions listed in the next section need to be configured in the AWS account to provision Backup through Palette.

 # Backup Locations